survivejs/webpack-book/manuscript/building/02_splitting_bundles.md

 ...
 ```

-This tells the plugin to extract React to a bundle named `vendor`.
+The configuration tells the plugin to extract React to a bundle named `vendor`.
 If you execute the build now using `npm run build`, you should see something along this:

 ```bash
 Hash: 9e99171a301a171aefaf